Want to import Instagram photos to WordPress? Instagram is undeniably one of the most popular social media platforms at the moment.

-But if you just want to import a few individual Instagram photos, Instagram actually lets you generate an embed code that you can use in your WordPress posts and pages.
+But if you just want to import a few individual Instagram photos, WordPress has a block specifically for this in its Gutenberg editor.
+(If you are still using the original editor, Instagram actually lets you generate an embed code that you can use in your WordPress posts and pages using the shortcode function.)

 It’s super simple to use.
-Just navigate to the Instagram photo you want to embed (make sure you’re doing this on the desktop version of the site).
-Then, click on the three dots in the bottom right:
+Just copy the link to the Instagram photo you want to embed (make sure you’re doing this on the desktop version of the site).

 Simple!
 But again, it only works well for individual photos.

 And that’s it!
-Four quick and simple ways to import Instagram photos into your WordPress site.
+Two quick and simple ways to import Instagram photos into your WordPress site.

-If you want to import your Instagram content as individual posts, WP RSS Aggregator is the best solution.
-But if you just want to create a simple gallery to showcase Instagram photos in a post, page, or your sidebar, then we currently recommend the Instagram Feed Pro plugin.
+If you want to create a gallery to showcase Instagram photos in a post, page, or sidebar, then we recommend the Spotlight plugin.

-And finally, if all you want to do is import a single Instagram photo, you’re best off just sticking with Instagram’s built-in embed code.
-Just don’t try this method for importing your entire Instagram feed!
+If all you want to do is import a single Instagram photo, you’re best off just sticking with WordPress’ built-in Instagram block.
+Just don’t try this method to import your entire Instagram feed!